 Language barrier in Azerbaijan

 The language barrier in Azerbaijan is likely to be one of the biggest obstacles expats will face.
 Azerbaijani (also known as Azeri) is the official language.
 It is a Turkic language and, as with the culture, closely related to Turkish.
-Russian and Turkish are also widely spoken.
+Many residents also speak Russian as a second language, while Turkish is also spoken.

 While English is increasingly used in business circles, particularly in the energy sector, the majority of the population can't speak or understand it.
 In general dealings with the local population, if expats are unable to speak one of the local languages, communication will likely be challenging.
 Azerbaijani can be a complex language to learn, but attempting at least a few key phrases will go a long way to interacting positively with the local population.